Testing

 Performance tests are testing methods to measure how the system behaves and performs under a particular load.

-The goal of stress testing is to identify the saturation point and the first bottleneck of the application under test.
+- Stress test: the goal of stress testing is to identify the saturation point and the first bottleneck of the application under test.
 Once is identified, it is possible to patch that part of the system to avoid the bottleneck.

-Test the system's reaction to sudden and extreme changes in load.
+- Spike Tests: test the system's reaction to sudden and extreme changes in load.